 - Using the Pisgah Astronomical Research Institute 12-meter radio telescope to map the Milky Way.

 - Building simple circuits, such as a magnetic field sensor.

 - Learning data analysis techniques with scientific software packages.

 As an Applied Physics major, you will receive a Bachelor of Science (BS) in Applied Physics.
 You can pair your Applied Physics degree with a Teacher Licensure.

-A minor in Physics & Astronomy is also available.
+Minors in Physics & Astronomy are also available.

 As a graduate from the Applied Physics Program, you can go on to:

 - Prepare for engineering or physics graduate school.

 - Enter the financial sector with sharp data analysis skills.

 - Join government labs to conduct research in physics, biology, chemistry, math, or astronomy.